CodeWindProgram/Group-12/README.md

    1.Decided what actors should be there in system.

 **Technologies Used**
-1. V1: React js, Node js, MySQL Workbench
+1. V1: HTML, JAVA, Servlet, MySQL
-2. V2: HTML, JAVA and Servlet
+2. V2: React js, Node js, MySQL Workbench
 3. V3: Front-end- PHP Server, Back-end- MySQL

 ---